-The Pennsylvania Department of Health Division of HIV Disease, the University of Pittsburgh HIV Prevention and Care Project (HPCP), and the statewide HIV Planning Group (HPG) have been developing a planning infrastructure for Integrated Prevention and Care Planning since January 2013.
-The following document is not only the sum of those efforts - which highlight the state's ongoing work to further develop and refine Pennsylvania's integration of prevention and care - but it is the direction, goals, and processes for the jurisdiction's Plan for 2017-2021.
-In accordance with the guidance, a representative from the Department actively participates in the Philadelphia Eligible Metropolitan Area (EMA) planning process, while several representatives from the Philadelphia EMA participate in the HPG.
-This Integrated HIV Prevention and Care Plan (IHPCP) is a state jurisdictional plan, which covers the Commonwealth of Pennsylvania and the Philadelphia EMA, however this plan is not an Integrated Plan with the Philadelphia EMA.
+Federal guidance recommends that Integrated Planning should involve collaborative efforts with metropolitan jurisdictions as much as possible.
+In Pennsylvania, Philadelphia is categorized by the Center for Disease Control and Prevention (CDC) as an Eligible Metropolitan Area (EMA).
+In accordance with this guidance, a representative from the Department actively participates in the Philadelphia EMA planning process, while several representatives from the Philadelphia EMA participate in the HPG.
+This Integrated HIV Prevention and Care Plan (IHPCP) is a state jurisdictional plan, which covers the Commonwealth of Pennsylvania and the Philadelphia EMA.
+However, this plan is not an Integrated Plan with the Philadelphia EMA.
 The Philadelphia EMA has written an integrated prevention and care plan for that region.
 While the five southeastern Pennsylvania counties are included in this document, activities specific to those five counties can be found in the EMA's plan.
 Furthermore, this plan provides for ongoing coordination and future collaboration with the Philadelphia EMA.

-The IHPCP and its contents represent a unique effort by a number of dedicated parties from across the state.
+The IHPCP and its contents represent a unique effort by several dedicated parties from across the state.
 The planning process and content that forms the basis of the IHPCP - that is, the assessments, reports, and recommendations - were developed over the course of four years by members of the HPG, the official planning advisory body for the Pennsylvania Department of Health (DOH), Division of HIV Disease.
 This body meets all federal guidelines for representativeness, inclusion, and parity among members, including representatives from community stakeholders (high-risk groups, health professionals and providers, relevant state agency representatives, etc.), Ryan White grantees Parts A-F, People Living with HIV (PLWH), and others.
 Their efforts, analyses, reports, and recommendations, which over those years have involved the time and expertise of more than four dozen stakeholders, consumers, and professionals, are integrated into every section of this document.
-At the HPG's suggestion, document accessibility has also been addressed herein; the General Summary included below achieves a Flesch-Kincaid system score equivalent to a 6th grade reading level.
+At the HPG's suggestion, document accessibility has also been addressed herein; the General Summary included below achieves a Flesch-Kincaid system score equivalent to a sixth grade reading level.

-The Division of HIV Disease, under the direction of Lana Adams and immediate past director Ken McGarvey, has developed the policy guidelines, goals, and measurements in this Plan with feedback from the HPG and other stakeholders throughout the state.
-These goals include: reducing new HIV infections; increasing access to care; improving health outcomes for people living with HIV; reducing HIV-related disparities and health inequalities.
+The Division of HIV Disease, under the direction of Mari Jane Salem-Noll (with past directors Jill Garland, Lana Adams and Ken McGarvey), has developed the policy guidelines, goals, and measurements in this Plan with feedback from the HPG and other stakeholders throughout the state.
+These goals include reducing new HIV infections; increasing access to care; improving health outcomes for people living with HIV; reducing HIV-related disparities and health inequalities.
 These items create the roadmap for how the jurisdiction will address the prevention, care and treatment needs in their service areas, accomplish the goals of the National HIV/AIDS Strategy, and the principles and gaps identified by the HIV Care Continuum.